RedesignScience/cvpack/README.md

 ### Documentation

-The documentation for CVPack is available at [Github Pages](https://redesignscience.github.io/cvpack).
+Documentation for the latest CVPack version is available at [Github Pages](https://redesignscience.github.io/cvpack/latest).

 ### Copyright